L-G99921/Portfolio-tw/documentations/api_restful.md

   }
   ```

-## Additional Resources
+## Additional resources
 - [Authentication Guide](#)
 - [Complete API Documentation](#)
 - [API Usage Examples](#)

 ---

-We hope this documentation helps you integrate and use our RESTful API effectively.
-If you have any questions or need additional assistance, please do not hesitate to contact us.
+This documentation helps you integrate and use our RESTful API effectively.
+If you have questions or need assistance, contact our support team.

 Happy integrating!